-The regular meeting of the Delta Conveyance Finance Authority (Finance Authority) Board of Directors was called to order by President Kremen via teleconference at 11:00 a.m.
-Linda Standlee reviewed the process the Board and public would follow for the meeting, noting that all voting would be via roll call vote, as the meeting was being held remotely.
+The regular meeting of the Delta Conveyance Finance Authority (Finance Authority) Board of Directors was called to order by President Kremen via teleconference at 11:30 a.m.
+Linda Standlee reviewed the process the Board and public would follow for the meeting, noting that all voting would be via roll call vote.